DesktopECHO/Pi-hole-for-Android/README.md

 - **Hint**:  The password text can be highlighted and copied to your clipboard for easier management.

 -----------------------------------------------------------
-**INSTALLATION COMPLETE - PI-HOLE IS RUNNING ON YOUR ANDROID DEVICE!**
+**INSTALLATION COMPLETE // Pi-Hole is running on your Android Device**

 -----------------------------------------------------------
 The Android device's IP is shown at the top of the Linux Deploy main window.
 You can interact with Pi-hole in several ways, the examples below use IP **_10.13.12.11_**